getredash/website/src/pages/kb/user-guide/visualizations/formatting-numbers.md

 slug: formatting-numbers
 ---

 In several Redash visualizations you can control how the numbers are formatted.
-You control the format by suppplying a format string.
+You control the format by supplying a format string.
 Below you can find examples for the various format options.

 ## Numbers